kharf/navecd-website/docs/index.md

     ---

-    Declcd integrates [CUE](https://cuelang.org/) natively - A type safe configuration language with the benefits of general-purpose programming languages
+    Navecd integrates [CUE](https://cuelang.org/) natively - A type safe configuration language with the benefits of general-purpose programming languages

 -   __Versioned and Immutable__